A Georgian gem in Wordsworth country

 Set in two acres of landscaped gardens and with sweeping views over the Duddon Estuary, Broadgate House is a grand family mansion in the heart of the Lake District.
 The common areas are positively baronial, with a Baroque drawing room with a black marble fireplace, and a dining room seating 14 with ease.
 If that’s too formal there’s also a charming breakfast room and a cosy guest sitting room with a wood-burning stove.
 It can be grand or intimate to suit your taste.

-The grounds at Broadgate House are an integral part of this magnificent lodge’s appeal.
-The two acres are divided into a series of ‘garden rooms‘, including an expansive walled garden, a croquet lawn and several terraces, all with sweeping views of the mountainous landscape and the sea below.
+Through the day guests are free to roam around their own floor as well as downstairs, where there are separate rooms for breakfast, dining and quite a few sitting rooms.
+But when the weather is kind it’s the south-west facing terrace in front of the house that’s best.
+The grounds at Broadgate House are an integral part of this magnificent lodge’s appeal, with a glorious selection of rhododendron bushes and countless flower beds.
+The two acres are divided into a series of ‘garden rooms‘, including an expansive walled garden, a croquet lawn and several terraces, all with sweeping views of the Lakeland landscape and the sea below.